Mapping the Evidence on Resilience and Food Security

 To date, billions of dollars in funding have been committed to global resilience-strengthening and risk management and mitigation strategies.
 Alongside this increase in global attention and resources dedicated to improving resilience, is a need to understand the breadth of evidence on the effectiveness of these efforts to identify evidence gaps, and to facilitate access to existing research.
 To fill this gap, 3ie’s Resilience EGM presents the existing effectiveness evidence on resilience programming – such as disaster risk financing, early warning systems, social protection, environmental and natural resource management, financial inclusion and livelihoods, social cohesion and conflict resolution, and inclusive and accountable institutions – and its outcomes related to adaptive, absorptive, and transformative capabilities.
 We focus on the extent to which studies examine the multidimensional nature of resilience in its absorptive, adaptive, and transformative capacities.
 We found 362 quantitative impact evaluations and 19 systematic reviews of impact evaluations on resilience programming.

-For the ag-led growth and nutrition EGMs, the technical approaches will be translated into a matrix of interventions and outcomes.
-Studies will be mapped onto the matrix framework to provide an overview of the evidence base and underscore the major primary and synthesis evidence gaps in the literature.
+For the ag-led growth and nutrition EGMs, the technical approaches have been translated into a matrix of interventions and outcomes.
+Studies are mapped onto the matrix framework to provide an overview of the evidence base and underscore the major primary and synthesis evidence gaps in the literature.

 The importance of WASH as a development goal has been widely acknowledged, yet its broader implications on other development objectives are not fully understood.
 To address this knowledge gap, our innovative WASH EGM examines the relationship between achieving WASH outcomes and higher-level development outcomes such as prosperity, stability, and resilience in low- and middle-income countries.
 The WASH systematic map is 3ie's first study employing an outcome-to-outcome mapping approach and identifies 279 studies.